-The University of North Alabama is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
-The Department of Art provides students the opportunity and means to develop a confident, knowledgeable, and proficient grounding in the field of Art and Design; endeavors to instill in each student a refined aesthetic sensibility that ensures artistic imagination, individual expression, and the recognition of quality; and through the imparting of specialized knowledge, facilitates students’ technical skill development in the media of their choice.
+The Department of Visual Arts and Design provides students the opportunity and means to develop a confident, knowledgeable, and proficient grounding in the field of Art and Design; endeavors to instill in each student a refined aesthetic sensibility that ensures artistic imagination, individual expression, and the recognition of quality; and through the imparting of specialized knowledge, facilitates students’ technical skill development in the media of their choice.

-The Bachelor of Arts and Bachelor of Science degrees are designed for students with a personal or academic interest in art.
-Students in the BA and BS programs may choose to specialize by devoting their general elective hours to coursework in ceramics, digital media, drawing, painting, photography, printmaking, or sculpture.
-All degree candidates are required to participate in a group graduation exhibition and attain a satisfactory faculty review of their work, submit a digital portfolio for the Art Department archive, and fulfill the required number of gallery and museum attendances The University Art Gallery offers exhibitions by meritorious state, regional, and national artists in support of the department’s curriculum and community outreach.
+The Bachelor of Arts and Bachelor of Science degrees are designed for students with a personal or academic interest in art, culinary, fashion, or hospitality and event planning.
+The BS programs are offered in art, culinary arts management, fashion merchandising and design, or hospitality and events management.
+Students in the BA and BS programs in art may choose to specialize by devoting their general elective hours to coursework in ceramics, digital media, drawing, painting, photography, printmaking, or sculpture.
+All degree candidates are required to participate in a group graduation exhibition and attain a satisfactory faculty review of their work, submit a digital portfolio for the Department of Visual Arts and Design archive, and fulfill the required number of gallery and museum attendances The University Art Gallery offers exhibitions by meritorious state, regional, and national artists in support of the department’s curriculum and community outreach.
 The exhibitions reflect a broad spectrum of media, techniques, artistic/social content, and represents a major cultural asset to the Shoals.
 The student gallery provides an alternative space for the display of studio art coursework and serves as exhibition space for extra-curricular projects.

 - Culinary Arts Minor

 - Design Build Technology Minor

 - Kitchen and Bath Design Minor